-Giardia - The Aqueduct monitored for Giardia in the source water (Potomac River) by collecting at the Little Falls and/or Great Falls intakes January through November in 2020.
-Giardia cysts were detected in six samples with concentrations ranging from 0.093 to 0.465 cysts per liter.
+Giardia - The Aqueduct monitored for Giardia in the source water (Potomac River) by collecting at the Great Falls intake every month in 2021.
+Giardia cysts were detected in ten samples collected with concentrations ranging from 0.095 to 1.02 cysts per liter.

-Cryptosporidium - The Aqueduct monitored for Cryptosporidium in the source water (Potomac River) by collecting samples from the
+Cryptosporidium - The Aqueduct monitored for Cryptosporidium in the source water (Potomac River) by collecting samples from the Great Falls intake every month in 2021.
+Cryptosporidium oocysts were not detected in any samples.